Upcoming Preschool Year – 2018/2019

 We believe that each child is unique.
 They learn, develop, interact and play in individual ways.
 They have the right to a safe and secure environment where they are free to express themselves and explore with all their senses.
 We believe each child should have the opportunity to reach his/her potential.
 Our role as caring, supportive teachers includes preparing the environment with open-ended materials for the children to explore, according to their level of development and interest, to maximize each child’s learning potential.

 Our goal is to provide a safe nurturing environment for children that fosters social, intellectual, physical, emotional, and language development.
 We hope to foster love and respect for nature and the environment.
 Spending time outdoors will allow the children to discover and connect with the wonders around them.
 Through these interactions, the children will learn about seasons, flowers, trees, bugs and more.

 Our Staff are licensed Early Childhood Educators and are required to maintain current First Aid certificates and police record checks.
 In addition, staff are also required to keep up to date with the latest findings in child development and education through professional development opportunities.

-The Province of British Columbia is committed to helping families obtain affordable, accessible, safe, quality child care.
-Child Care Subsidy is a monthly payment to assist eligible British Columbia families with the cost of child care.
+A child care subsidy or allowance is available to help low income families in B.C. with the cost of child care.
 Our Circle of Friends Preschool Program is a Licensed Preschool and participants can apply for Child Care Subsidy from the Ministry of Children and Family Development.

-Monthly subsidy payments vary depending on your family’s circumstances.
-Your eligibility will be determined when your application and all supporting documents are received by the Child Care Subsidy Service Centre.
 You may be eligible to receive full or partial subsidy based on your family’s circumstances.
-For more information or to obtain application forms please contact City Centre at 604-204-88588.
+For more information or to obtain application forms please contact City Centre at 604-204-8588.